 Elections of trustees of hospital districts are held on the third Tuesday of May, in the next odd-numbered calendar year after the organization of any district and every second year thereafter.
 Bond, levy and other ballot question elections may be held on the third Tuesday in May or the Tuesday following the first Monday in November of any year.
-(34-106, 39-1330, Idaho Code)

-How many trustees are elected in a hospital district and what are their terms of office?
+(34-106, 39-1330, Idaho Code) How many trustees are elected in a hospital district and what are their terms of office?

 There are seven (7) trustees in each hospital district.
 Trustees are elected by the qualified electors of the district.
 Each trustee is elected on a district wide basis and serves a term of six (6) years.
-(34-104, 39-1326, 39-1330, Idaho Code)

-How do I know if I'm eligible to vote in a hospital district election?
+(34-104, 39-1326, 39-1330, Idaho Code) How do I know if I'm eligible to vote in a hospital district election?

 You must be a qualified elector (i.e. registered voter) of the State of Idaho and a resident of the district.
 "Qualified elector" means any person who is eighteen (18) years of age, is a United States citizen and who has resided in this state and in the county at least thirty (30) days next preceding the election at which he desires to vote, and who is registered as required by law.
 The county clerk's election department or the secretary of the district can tell you if you are eligible to vote in district elections.
-(34-104, 34-1402, 39-1323, Idaho Code)

-What are the requirements if I want to run for hospital district trustee?
+(34-104, 34-1402, 39-1323, Idaho Code) What are the requirements if I want to run for hospital district trustee?

-A trustee candidate must be a resident of the hospital district and a qualified elector of the state of Idaho.
+A trustee candidate must be a resident of the hospital district, a qualified elector of the state of Idaho, and cannot be an employee of, or have an ownership interest or investment in, another ambulatory surgery center, hospital, or health system.
 Candidates for election as a hospital district trustee file nominating petitions which include the name of the candidate, the position that the candidate is running for and signatures of at least five (5) electors from the district.
 The Declaration of Candidacy and Petition of Candidacy forms are available from and are filed with the clerk of the hospital board.
 However, the forms are also available from the County Clerk's Election Office.
 The nomination must be filed not later than 5:00 p.m. on the ninth Friday preceding the election for which the nomination is made.
 The clerk of the hospital board has seven (7) days following the filing to verify the qualifications of the nominee and certify that the person is to be placed on the ballot.
-(34-1404, 39-1326, 39-1330, Idaho Code; see Election Consolidation Calendar for dates)
+(34-1404, 39-1326, 39-1330, Idaho Code; see Election Consolidation Calendar for dates) Who is responsible for administration of the election?

 County clerks administer hospital district elections in accordance with the provisions of Title 34, Chapter 14.
 The county clerk conducts all of the elections for a hospital district and performs all necessary duties of the including, but not limited to, the publication of the notice of the filing deadline and the notice of the election, and preparation of the election calendar.
-(34-1401, 39-1330, Idaho Code)
+(34-1401, 34-1406, 39-1330, Idaho Code) Are write-in candidates allowed?

 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the clerk of the hospital board not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the clerk of the hospital board not less than the eighth Friday before the election.
 The Declaration of Intent forms can be obtained from the clerk of the district or the County Clerk's Election Office.
-(34-1407, Idaho Code)
+(34-1407, Idaho Code) What if only one candidate files?